cjekel/tindetheus/README.rst

    by creating a proxy with ssl certiticate.
 If you are still lost, perhaps check out `this <https://gist.github.com/rtt/10403467>`__ or `this <http://www.joelotter.com/2015/05/17/dj-khaled-tinder-bot.html>`__.
-3. Create a config.txt file that contains the following two lines exactly
+3. Create a config.txt file that contains the following line exactly

    ::